LLM-as-a-qualitative-judge: automating error analysis in natural language generation: Meta-evaluation experiments

 \subsection{Experimental setup}

-We test per-instance analysis with a range of commercial and open-source LLMs.
+We test per-instance analysis with a range of commercial and open-source LLMs, and issue clustering with three LLMs: GPT-4o, Gemini-2-Flash, and Qwen-2.5-7B.
 For issue clustering, we compare the proposed cumulative clustering approach to the direct LLM prompting and classic clustering approaches.
-All clustering runs operate on the per-instance analysis output by GPT-4o, and clustering results are averaged over 3 runs from different random seeds.
-We test issue clustering with three LLMs: GPT-4o, Gemini-2-Flash, and Qwen-2.5-7B.
+All clustering runs operate on the per-instance analysis output by GPT-4o, and clustering results are averaged over 3 runs.

 Tables~\ref{tab:llm_info} and \ref{tab:dataset_licenses} in Appendix list references and licenses of the used models and datasets, respectively.

-Open-source LLMs are run on a single V100 GPU with greedy decoding ($\sim$20 GPU-hours in total).
-Commercial LLMs are run via API with requesting \verb|json| output format.
 Prompts used for all the stages are presented in the Appendix~\ref{sec:prompts}.
 Exact task formulations in prompts were adjusted by only using three RA-QA datasets (MKQA (ru), RobustQA Lifestyle and Writing).

-For each instance, \Judge~is provided with a user input, a ground truth response, a generated response, 5 retrieved documents (only for RA-QA), and a short task comment.
-The task comment describes the task metric (in one sentence), provides a comment on the nature of ground truth responses (either that it is the expected answer or that it is only one of the possible correct answers), and also contains a comment that retrieval-augmented generation (RAG) or Chain-of-Thought (COT) prompting was used, when applicable (6 datasets with RAG and 2 datasets with COT).
-The used task metrics are binary LLM-as-a-judge (the generated response is accepted or not) or binary Match (outputs \verb|True| is one of the ground truth answers is contained a substring in the generated response, and \verb|False| otherwise).
-Task comments for all datasets are also presented in Appendix~\ref{app:examples}.

 For classic clustering approaches, we use the \verb|scikit-learn| implementation with BERT embeddings and tune hyperparameters as described in App.~\ref{sec:clustering-setup}.
 For methods requiring the number of clusters, we set it the same as in the annotator's data.